japila-books/spark-sql-internals/docs/Optimizer.md

 +- *(1) Range (0, 5, step=1, splits=8)
 ```

-Alternatively, you can access the analyzed logical plan using `QueryExecution` and its <<spark-sql-QueryExecution.md#optimizedPlan, optimizedPlan>> property  (that together with `numberedTreeString` method is a very good "debugging" tool).
+Alternatively, you can access the analyzed logical plan using `QueryExecution` and its [optimizedPlan](QueryExecution.md#optimizedPlan) property  (that together with `numberedTreeString` method is a very good "debugging" tool).

 ```text
 val optimizedPlan = inventory.queryExecution.optimizedPlan